Nagakiran1/4-simple-steps-in-Builiding-OCR/README.md

   - Character Recognition Convolution Network is built to work as two models,

-- [x] 1st Model will train on the Receipt Images with direct Classification to predict the Images with softmax Classification of Receipt Categories.
+- [x] 1st Model will train on the Individual Character Images with direct Classification to predict the Images with softmax Classification of Character Categories.
 - [ ] 2nd Model is same model with last before layer as predictor which will Calculate a Embedding of specified Flatten Neurons ( The Predicted flatten Values will have Feature Information of Receipt Images ).

   - Convolution Last before layer Embedding Output is considered as Pattern Feature of Image.

-**2) Text Feature Extraction (OCR in Extracting Text):**
+**2) Load Trained ConvNet OCR model:**

-Receipt text information conveys much information in classifying the Receipt, but conventional Neural Networks cannot learn on the Text features in the Image.
+once affter training the model loading the pre-trained Optical character recognition model.

 So to use the Text as Features, 2 stages of processing is needed.